 Of course you know the importance of helping students identify their passions and find their career calling.
-But have you thought that your students might be interested in a career in the horticulture and landscape industry?
-Do you have students with mathematical and analytical skills, creativity, environmental awareness, technological savvy, love for the outdoors and a desire to work with their hands?
-If so, Green Careers might be the perfect fit – and we need your help to educate them and help them explore the opportunities available.
+But have you thought that your students might be interested in a career in the horticulture and landscape profession?
+Do you have students with mathematical and analytical skills, creativity, environmental awareness, that are technological savvy, have a love for the outdoors and a desire to work with their hands?
+If so, a Green Career might be the perfect fit – and we need your help to educate them and help them explore the opportunities available.

 After graduation, students will move away to study at colleges and universities all over the country.
-You and your students should check out a list of education institutions that offer degrees in the horticulture and landscape industry in every province.
+You and your students should check out a list of education institutions that offer diplomas and degrees in the horticulture and landscape field.

 To help you introduce Green Careers to your students, we can help you find professionals in the landscape industry to attend a career fair or set up a job shadowing opportunity to teach students first-hand what the industry is all about.
 Contact us to find a professional in your area.